VCSFA-MARS/ThinSat-Program/xChip Curriculum Outline.md

 * compilation of each chips capabilities, characteristics, and a link to the associated lab
 * Each lab's materials list should link back here.

-Set Up and Install Arduino IDE (COMPLETE, NEEDS REVIEW)
+Set Up and Install Arduino
 * The software platform used to code xCHips.
 Install the program and drivers.

-Install xChip Libraries (COMPLETE, NEEDS REVIEW)
+Install xChip Libraries
 * This could technically be combined with the last tutorial, but they're both a bit time consuming.

-Program basics (WIP JAKE)
+Program basics
 * Basically steal from the arduino lesson about structure syntax and troubleshooting

 ## Labs
 > How many labs should there be?

-Lab 1: Hello World on OLED (WIP BUJOLD)
+Lab 1: Hello World on OLED
 * Basic code structure, syntaxes
 * Have them upload a code, minor modifications
 * No deeper learning, because this lab will be a lot of new info already